Creatiwity/witycms-doc/adminsettings.md

 ![](admin-01.png)

-1. The website name (Preview) link to the front office.
+1. The website name (Preview) link to the front office
 2. The application menu
-3. Logout to disconnect your account for the administration panel.
+3. Logout to disconnect your account for the administration panel
-4. The submenu to access to the different section of your application.
+4. The submenu to access to the different section of your application
-5. The content area to edit your "News", "Pages" etc.
+5. The content area to edit your "News", "Pages" etc

 ## Settings